mesonbuild/meson/docs/markdown/Fs-module.md

 The `fs.size(filename)` method returns the size of the file in integer bytes.
 Symlinks will be resolved if possible.

-### samefile
+### is_samepath

-The `fs.samefile(filename1, filename2)` returns boolean `true` if the input filenames refer to the same file.
+The `fs.is_samepath(path1, path2)` returns boolean `true` if both paths resolve to the same path.
-For example, suppose filename1 is a symlink and filename2 is a relative path.
+For example, suppose path1 is a symlink and path2 is a relative path.
-If filename1 can be resolved to a file that is the same file as filename2, then `true` is returned.
+If path1 can be resolved to path2, then `true` is returned.
-If filename1 is not resolved to be the same as filename2, `false` is returned.
+If path1 is not resolved to path2, `false` is returned.
-If either filename does not exist, an error message is raised.
+If path1 or path2 do not exist, `false` is returned.

 Examples: